Get Hired. The Office of Professional Development

 |<!– *Office closes at 5 PM when classes are not in session.–>|

-The Office of Professional Development (OPD) is unique to #UCFBusiness, providing both academic advising and career coaching services to students.
-Staffed by experienced Human Resource professionals, our Career Coaches work to help students develop their career plan from the day they start classes in the college.
+The Office of Professional Development (OPD) provides both academic advising and career coaching services to students.
+Staffed by experienced Human Resource professionals, our Career Coaches help students develop their career plans from the day they start classes in the college.

-Focusing on supporting our students’ academic and professional careers, our Advising Team (A-Team), Career Coaches and Faculty are all experts in their roles, setting our students up for success post-graduation.
+Focusing on supporting our students’ academic and professional careers, our Advising Team (A-Team), Career Coaches and Faculty are all experts in their roles, setting our students up for success after graduation.